chestnutsprogramming/Walking-Man-Coding/Docs/Scenes/Basics.md

-# Walking-Man Coding

-Beginners Guided coding exercises using C# and unity

 ![SampleScene Image](../data/img.png)

 ## Unity UI Basics

 ### The Hierarchy
 In the left pane there is the Hierarchy, this is where your `Scene`'s `GameObject`'s will appear.
 You can add new ones by right-clicking in this pane

 ### Game Editor/Viewer/Player
 The center pane contains the player/editor/viewer. when you press play this will